drivendataorg/cloudpathlib/README.md

 ## Why use cloudpathlib?

  - **Familiar**: If you know how to interact with `Path`, you know how to interact with `CloudPath`.
 All of the cloud-relevant `Path` methods are implemented.
- - **Supported clouds**: AWS S3 and Azure Blob Storage are implemented.
-Google Cloud Storage and FTP are on the way.
+ - **Supported clouds**: AWS S3, Google Cloud Storage, and Azure Blob Storage are implemented.
+FTP is on the way.
  - **Extensible**: The base classes do most of the work generically, so implementing two small classes `MyPath` and `MyClient` is all you need to add support for a new cloud storage service.
  - **Read/write support**: Reading just works.
 Using the `write_text`, `write_bytes` or `.open('w')` methods will all upload your changes to cloud storage without any additional file management as a developer.
  - **Seamless caching**: Files are downloaded locally only when necessary.
 You can also easily pass a persistent cache folder so that across processes and sessions you only re-download what is necessary.